top of page

 A Defense Policy - And More

 Professional liability cover is often described as a defense policy.
-That’s because its primary role is to defend professionals when their integrity or expertise is challenged.
+Its primary role is to defend professionals when their integrity or expertise is challenged.
 It pays for legal costs, settlements, and damages when a client alleges negligence, breach of duty, or professional error.

 But beyond defense, the policy brings several layers of protection: